Data protection statement of M3B GmbH as operator of its websites in accordance with the provisions of the GDPR

 As the operator of the internet sites and the responsible processing controller, M3B GmbH has implemented numerous technical and organizational measures to ensure the most complete protection of all personal data processed by all of the company’s internet sites.
 However internet-based data transfers can always entail security gaps, such that an absolute protection cannot be guaranteed.
 For this reason the data subject is free to convey personal data to us by other means as well, for example by telephone.

-as brands of
+as brand of

 M3B GmbH, Bremen